 - 1 ⅓ cups brown sugar

 - 1 cup pecans chopped

 - Preheat oven to 350º.
 Grease a 9X9 inch pan with butter or cooking spray.

 - Topping: In a separate bowl, whisk together flour, brown sugar, cinnamon, nuts and oats.
 Work the softened butter into the dry ingredients with your fingertips until it resembles coarse meal.
-Remove 1 cup and toss with apple mixture.
-Place apple mixture in the prepared pan and spread the rest of the topping of the apple mixture.
+Remove 1 cup and toss with the apple mixture.

-- Bake until topping is toasted and apples are bubbling, 55-60 minutes.
+- Bake until topping is golden brown and apples are bubbling, 55-60 minutes.
 Remove and let cool slightly.

 - If preparing in advance, sprinkle apples with lemon juice to prevent browning.